google/packetdrill/README.md

 make
 ```

+# How To Run All Local Tests for Linux

 If you are on a machine with a recent Linux kernel you can su to root and
 run all of the TCP stack tests included in the packetdrill distribution
 in the tcp/ directory: